Bach Flow on Homogeneous Products: Ordinary differential equations

 where

-and $\eta$ is a constant depending on the initial conditions. \end{lemma}
+and $\eta$ is a constant depending on the initial conditions. \end{Lemma}

-This result, while perhaps a bit obscure, is not difficult to prove.
-Briefly, express $\frac{dy}{dx}$ in terms of $p$ and $q$ and then compute the derivative of $v = \frac{y}{x}$ with respect to $x$, substitute and use separation of variables.
+To prove this result, briefly, express $\frac{{\rm d}y}{{\rm d}x}$ in terms of $p$ and $q$ and then compute the derivative of $v = \frac{y}{x}$ with respect to~$x$, substitute and use separation of variables.
+The details are left to the reader.

 In general, an integral curve for a vector field can be bounded but fail to converge to a limit.
 The next lemma shows that if a coordinate of a bounded solution does converge, then that component of the vector field must go to zero.
 The proof is left to the reader.